OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Orestia.md

 ### 3. **History**

-Before the infestation of the Collis Brigantium by bandits and the schism that fractured the Shattered Kingdoms, Orestia flourished as a vital link between the inner kingdoms of Siar’Morrin and New Birania.
+Before the infestation of the Collis Brigantium by bandits and the schism that fractured the Shattered Kingdoms, Orestia flourished as a vital link between the inner kingdoms of Siar’Morrin and [[New Birania]].
 Its position along key trade routes made it a prosperous and bustling kingdom, serving as the first point of contact for merchants and travelers moving between these regions.

 However, the rise of banditry in the Collis Brigantium severed these crucial connections, cutting Orestia off from New Birania and isolating it from the larger trade networks.
 As the Shattered Kingdoms descended into chaos and infighting, Orestia’s once-prominent role diminished, leaving its economy in tatters.